osnava/EMG-826/README.md

-# EMG-826
+# EMG-826 :muscle:

 ## WARNING
-THIS IS NOT A MEDICAL DEVICE.
+:warning: THIS IS NOT A MEDICAL DEVICE.
 IMPROPER USE OF THIS SENSOR COULD CAUSE HARM TO THE SUBJECT.
 YOU MUST BE INFORMED BEFORE USING IT.
 DON'T TAKE RISKS.
-READ THE MANUAL AND DON'T HESITATE TO ASK QUESTIONS.
+READ THE MANUAL AND DON'T HESITATE TO ASK QUESTIONS. :warning:

 <img src="images/sensor.png" alt="drawing" width="300"/>